Office of the Attorney General

 10:30 a.m. - Break (15 minutes)

-10:45 a.m. - Government and Legislative Practice in 2021.
-The panel will discuss the key legal topics facing government attorneys in 2021.
+10:45 a.m. - Legislative Update - The panel will discuss the key legal topics facing government attorneys in 2021.
 The topics will include First Amendment issues, natural disaster responses, employment, healthcare, and legislative reforms.
 The participants will hear from leading government attorneys on how to handle ethical dilemma representing the State on complex litigation and agency management.
 This discussion will include strategies and techniques for effectively managing problems.

 11:45 p.m. - Lunch on your own